 Picture this: every Agile expert clutching a Scaled Agile Framework Cheat Sheet so potent it transforms organizational chaos into a symphony of streamlined processes.
 Sounds like a far-fetched dream?
 Not anymore!
-This cheat sheet will become your best friend regardless of your level of Agile knowledge—whether fresh on the scene or a seasoned veteran.
-Let’s unpack this cheat sheet that promises to demystify SAFe as you start your Agile Training path, ensuring that your Agile practices are not only functional but also quite spectacularly effective.
+This cheat sheet will become your best friend regardless of your level of Agile knowledge, whether fresh on the scene or a seasoned veteran.
+Let’s unpack this cheat sheet that promises to demystify SAFe as you start your Agile Training path, ensuring that your Agile practices are not only functional but also spectacularly effective.

 Unpacking SAFe

-Essential Elements of a SAFe
+Essential Elements of SAFe

 Vision and Strategy Alignment